UNCSRP/Data-Analysis-Training-Modules/02-Chapter2.md

 ## Pathway Enrichment Analysis
-#### Interpretting Findings at the Systems Level through Pathway Enrichment Analysis
+#### Interpretting Findings using Pathway Enrichment Analysis

 Pathway enrichment analysis is a very helpful tool that can be applied to interpret transcriptomic changes of interest in terms of systems biology.
 In these types of analyses, gene lists of interest are used to identify biological pathways that include genes present in your dataset more often than expected by chance alone.
 There are many tools that can be used to carry out pathway enrichment analyses.
 Here, we are using the R package, PIANO, to carry out the statistical enrichment analysis based on the lists of genes we previously identified with differential expression associated with flaming pine needles exposure.

 To detail, the following input data are required to run PIANO:

-(1) Your background gene sets, which represent all genes queried from your experiment (aka your 'gene universe') (2) The list of genes you are interested in evaluating pathway enrichment of; here, this represents the genes identified with significant differential expression associated with flaming pine needles
+1. Your background gene sets, which represent all genes queried from your experiment (aka your 'gene universe')
+2. The list of genes you are interested in evaluating pathway enrichment of; here, this represents the genes identified with significant differential expression associated with flaming pine needles
-(3) A underlying pathway dataset; here, we're using the KEGG PATHWAY Database ([KEGG](https://www.genome.jp/kegg/pathway.html)), summarized through the Molecular Signature Database ([MSigDB](https://www.gsea-msigdb.org/gsea/msigdb/)) into pre-formatted input files (.gmt) ready for PIANO.
+3. A underlying pathway dataset; here, we're using the KEGG PATHWAY Database ([KEGG](https://www.genome.jp/kegg/pathway.html)), summarized through the Molecular Signature Database ([MSigDB](https://www.gsea-msigdb.org/gsea/msigdb/)) into pre-formatted input files (.gmt) ready for PIANO.

 *Let's organize these three required data inputs.*

-(1) Background gene set:
+1. Background gene set:

 ```r
 # First grab the rownames of the 'res' object, which was redefined as the DESeq2